 - The Milton H. Erickson Archives;

 - the work of Erickson’s contemporaries and successors;

 - and the Foundation’s Archives.

 The dimensions of the archives have changed over the years: There are more articles and stories relating to Dr. Erickson’s influence and conferences of an Ericksonian nature that have been recorded and donated.
 The Foundation is moving forward in digitizing the archives into several file formats, including mp3s and mp4s.
 In addition, Dr. Erickson’s Phoenix home on Hayward Avenue where he lived and worked for the last decade of his life is being transformed into a museum, open to professionals and the general public by appointment only.
 The Foundation’s Master Classes are traditionally held at the Hayward home.

 In keeping with our mission, we strive to promote and advance the contributions made to the health sciences by the late Milton H. Erickson, M.D. and are dedicated to training health and mental health professionals through all avenues of education.

-The CME goals, of The Milton H. Erickson Foundation, Inc., are to provide educational programs designed to teach professionals in the health sciences what and how to apply current knowledge and skills in their practices.
+The Continuing Education goals, of The Milton H. Erickson Foundation, Inc., are to provide educational programs designed to teach professionals in the health sciences what and how to apply current knowledge and skills in their practices.
 As a result, these professionals will improve their overall knowledge, performance and patient outcomes.
 Our CME programs are designed for psychiatrists, psychologists, social workers and master level counselors who practice psychotherapy.
 Some programs are also applicable for physicians, nurse practitioners and dentists.

-The CME program also is designed to further the worldwide understanding and practice of medical and clinical hypnosis and hypnotherapy by promoting, in every ethical way, the contributions made in the field by the late Milton H. Erickson, M.D.
+The CE program also is designed to further the worldwide understanding and practice of medical and clinical hypnosis and hypnotherapy by promoting, in every ethical way, the contributions made in the field by the late Milton H. Erickson, M.D.
 We work to integrate Ericksonian technique into all reputable fields of psychotherapy and medicine.